AfterLutz/.github/profile/README.md

 * Scalable.

 Akkatecture treats Event-Sourcing and the axioms of the Actor Model as primary fundamental concepts.
 As a result of being built on top of Akka.NET, Akkatecture provides great levels of extensibility and configurability so that you can create resilient and distributed applications.

+👉 ***Our goal** is to create and maintain a fantastic (performant and reliable) framework for creating Event-Sourced/CQRS-based applications using .NET and Akka.NET!*